Ray O'Connor: Later life

 O'Connor continued on as Liberal leader and leader of the opposition following his government's defeat.
 The Liberal and National parties decided to form a joint shadow ministry, and so the O'Connor shadow ministry was formed in mid-March with Liberal and National members.
 It consisted of all the ministers of the O'Connor government who were still in Parliament plus Grayden and Ian Thompson.

 By early 1984, O'Connor was encountering pressure to resign as his media and parliamentary skills were no match for Burke's, and he had taken a six week family holiday to Europe at the end of 1983.
 On 10 February, Thompson, a formerly staunch supporter of O'Connor, resigned from the shadow ministry and called for him to resign as leader.
 A meeting of the 39 Liberal MPs was called for 15 February, at which Thompson proposed a motion that the leader and deputy leader positions be declared vacant.
 The motion was passed, and so a leadership spill occurred among the MPs.
 O'Connor, along with Hassell, MacKinnon, and Rushton contested the spill.
 Hassell was elected leader and MacKinnon was elected deputy leader.
 Afterwards, O'Connor stated that he would resign from politics by the end of the year.
 The ballot was the first leadership spill in the state Liberal Party's history.

 O'Connor resigned from Parliament on 24 August 1984.
 He was succeeded as the member for Mount Lawley by George Cash.
 Following that, O'Connor formed a consultancy called Ray O'Connor Consultancy with Laurie Connell.
 O'Connor owned one third of the company and Connell owned two thirds.
 The company received a yearly $25,000 retainer each from Connell, Bond Corporation, Multiplex and another company, and O'Connor was additionally paid $500 per week.
 The company did work for the Burke government and for Connell, including lobbying local governments to approve developments.

 In the 1989 Australia Day Honours, O'Connor was appointed an Officer of the Order of Australia for "service to the government and politics and to the Western Australian Parliament".

 WA Inc

 Burke resigned as premier in February 1988 and was replaced by Peter Dowding, who himself resigned in February 1990 amid unpopularity due to the WA Inc scandal, a series of controversial government investments and deals with private enterprise dating back to the Burke government.
 The Labor Party replaced him with Carmen Lawrence, who initially resisted calls for a royal commission into WA Inc. After months of pressure, she announced in November 1990 that the royal commission would go ahead.
-To take the heat off Labor, Lawrence included investigating the Court and O'Connor governments in the commission's terms of reference as well as the Burke and Dowding governments.
+To reduce the pressure on the Labor Party, Lawrence included investigating the Court and O'Connor governments in the commission's terms of reference as well as the Burke and Dowding governments.